pgRouting/pgrouting/doc/withPoints/pgr_withPointsCost.rst

    :end-before: --e4

 .. index::
-    single: withPointsCost(Many To One) - proposed
+    single: withPointsCost(Many To One) - proposed on v2.2

 Many to One
 ...............................................................................